byrn-baker/Ansible-Workshop/section8-pynautobot.md

                 vlan=nb_vlan.id,
             )
 ```
-If you recall from the last section we had prefixes assigned to vlans, which were assigned to sites.
+If you recall from section 6, we had prefixes assigned to vlans, which were assigned to sites.
 Notice that when we perform the get call that we need to specify the site and the vid.
 Because we will have multiple vlans potentially and in multiple sites we have to narrow down the search, otherwise pynatobot will complain about there being to many results.
 ```
 >>> nb.ipam.vlans.get()
 Traceback (most recent call last):